Davidek776/GMD-Project/Blogs/Final Blog/FinalPost.md

 As shown in the figure 7 above, the enemies have so called <b>patrolling points</b>.
 The enemy wonders in between those and when a characters steps within the field of those 2 points, the enemy will follow him so watch out!

 #### Checkpoints
 The checkpoints in the game are used as a respawner.
-Once the player reaches them, then after the death will respawn there.
-There are multiple checkpoints in the game as the players progress in the level.
-The players are always respawned at the position of the latest checkpoint, to make sure they are not respawn too far back in the level.
-In the figure below can be seen one of the checkpoints.
+Once a player reaches them, him respawn position is updated to the place of the checkpoint.
+There are multiple checkpoints in the game as the players progresses throughout the level.
+The players are always respawned at the position of the latest checkpoint.

 <i>Figure 9 - Checkpoint</i>
 <br>
 <img width="200" alt="Checkpoint" src="../Screenshots/Checkpoint.png">

 #### Movable elements
-Movable elements are the main element in the game, that makes two players collaborate with each other.
-Thanks to them the game is logical, collaborative, and challenging.
-There is a huge amount of movable objects in each level.
-Each of them can be moved by a trigger button that can be pressed by one of the players.
+Movable elements are the main element of the game that makes two players collaborate with each other.
+Thanks to those, the game is logical, collaborative, and challenging.
+There is a fair amount of movable objects in each level.
+Each of them can be moved by a trigger button that can be pressed by one of the players (depending on the color of the trigger).
 There are multiple types of movable objects such as movable spike paths, elevators, movable platforms, etc. All of them can either move horizontally or vertically.
-In the figures, below can be seen examples of movable objects.
+Some exaples of the movable objects, together with the trigger buttons, can be seen in the figures below.

 <i>Figure 10 - Movable Vertical Door</i>
 <br>